atmos/atmos.github.io/camo/index.md

 repository_url: http://github.com/atmos/camo
 ---

-<h1>Camo - Image Proxy</h1>
+<h1>Camo - Image Proxy - 2010</h1>
 <hr/>

 <h2>History</h2>

 Camo is an http image proxy that is all about making it easy for developers to do right by your users who link to images.
-When it was written in 2010 as a response to [firesheep](https://codebutler.github.io/firesheep/) SSL everywhere wasn't a thing.
 We built an HTML [post-processing](https://github.com/jch/html-pipeline) engine around rewriting and proxying everything so we didn't leak information about our users.

 <h2>What It Gives You</h2>